crux161/NestDriver/README.md

-# NestDriver - C-Shared Go Library with Submodule Dependencies
+# NestDriver - a stupid simple example with cgo and c

 NestDriver demonstrates building a Go library as a C-shared object, integrating C code from a submodule.
-This setup facilitates interaction between Go and C, useful for performance-critical components or leveraging existing C libraries.
+This setup facilitates interaction between Go and C, useful only as a template for other actual projects.

 ## Getting Started